 Keeping them interested with a good story is important (and you can read all about it here), but first make sure they‘ll give it a bit of attention.
 This means -

-The importance of the title cannot be exaggerated, you know you click on clickbait every day (don’t check out Selfie Heaven: This Brooklyn Wonderland is Made Up of All Your Wildest Dreams), so do your users.
+The importance of the title cannot be exaggerated, you know you click on clickbait every day, so do your users.
 Stimulate curiosity and leave questions unanswered, that way users will just have to click to bridge the knowledge gap.

 You’ve probably heard a million times “don’t judge a book by its cover”, which may be solid advice, but arguably the most neglected.
 Pictures with eye-pleasing visuals, hinting on what the user will see inside will do the trick.